roidrage/paperplanes/_posts/2012-8-23-a-culture-of-failure.md

 team feels like failure is an accepted part of running an application, fixing the problems as they occur as a team becomes a lot easier.

-In the end, it's not a question _if_ something breaks, it's _when_ it breaks.
+In the end, it's not a question of *if* something breaks, it's rather about *when* it breaks.
 And the answer is: all the time.
 Great teams focus on the one thing that matters in these situations: how to best resolve the situation and on being ready when it does.

 Embrace outages, the most common failure of our craft.
 Take a deep breath, phase out distractions (including managers) and try to find joy in digging through